 Your gain or loss is simply the amount you sold your cryptocurrency for (as it equates in Australian dollars) minus what you purchased it for.

 For taxation purposes, this is even easier with a service like Swyftx.
 Full tax reports based in Australian dollars can be generated and downloaded as needed to cover any time period you like.

 When does income tax apply, and how do I calculate it?

 We’ve demonstrated above that ordinary income derived by traders, or businesses that operate in cryptocurrency as their primary source of income.

 Essentially, if you’re receiving cryptocurrency as payment for goods or services, or by mining it, this counts as ordinary income that is taxable.

 Market value is applied on the day the cryptocurrency is received to determine the income amount

 If you’re declaring cryptocurrency as ordinary income, you may also have related deductions.
 Business expenses you purchase with cryptocurrency throughout the financial year, including the cost of acquiring cryptocurrency itself, can be deducted from your annual tax return in the same way as if they were paid for with fiat currency.

-For example: Jane trades cryptocurrency for a career.
+Jane trades cryptocurrency for a career.
 She purchases 100 Coin A for a total of $10,000, and the same day sells 80 of Coin A for $12,000.
 Jane can claim a deduction of $10,000 for the initial purchase of 100 of Coin A, then declare the $12,000 she made selling 80 of Coin A as income.
 Jane must also apply the trading stock rules to determine if there is any income or deduction due to the change in value of her closing stock.

 What if I’m not a cryptocurrency mining or trading business, but we accept cryptocurrency?